 - The permit application was submitted to SCAQMD on February, 7, 2017; - Permit approval was received on July 7, 2017; - The CASP equipment was ordered on July 12, 2017.
-Equipment was received starting in mid August; - The CASP system is online.

-(4) American Waste Transfer Station Organics Pre-Processing
+Equipment was received starting in mid August; - The CASP system is online. - In 2Q2018 1,539 tons of organic material was delivered to the CASP system. - In 3Q2018 573 tons of organic material was delivered to the CASP system. - (4) American Waste Transfer Station Organics Pre-Processing

-This condition required an organics pre-processing system capable of pre-processing up to 250 tons per day of food waste be installed at the American Waste
+This condition required an organics pre-processing system capable of pre-processing up to 250 tons per day of food waste be installed at the American Waste Transfer Station.

-Transfer Station.

-- During the 3rd and 4th quarters of 2017, scoping and design for the enclosure of the American Waste Transfer Station in accordance with Rule 401 commenced; - Applications and requests for approval were submitted to the City of Gardena for the building permit on November 30, 2017, and to the SCAQMD on December 1 2017 for the organics processing system and air control systems.
+- During the 3rd and 4th quarters of 2017, scoping and design for the enclosure of the American Waste Transfer Station in accordance with Rule 410 commenced; - Applications and requests for approval were submitted to the City of Gardena for the building permit on November 30, 2017, and to the SCAQMD on December 1 2017 for the organics processing system and air control systems. - During the 2nd quarter of 2018, Republic has continued to address questions related to the permitting applications. - During the 3rd quarter of 2018, Republic received notification from the City of Gardena placing the approval of the organics pre-processing system on hold and outlining multiple conditions to be met prior to approval from the City.
+Republic has been in discussions with the City in regards to these conditions.
+Republic is exploring pre-processing capacity at other facilities should discussions with the City arrive unsuccessful.